kushp1203/Hackathon-Projects/README.md

 whichs traces the data for the stock and gives a forecast for 2 days.
 The accuracy is measured as a confidence interval as well.

--WashMe a prototype app that can scan washtags on the back of clothing and use image recognition to tell you how to wash the clothes properly.
+-WashMe (located in HACKJA folder, I am bad at naming sorry) a prototype app that can scan washtags on the back of clothing and use image recognition to tell you how to wash the clothes properly.